JackBro/imm_engine/README.md

 Introduction:
 -------------
-The special-purpose engine for the action game [Dragon's Ingot](http://dragonsingot.com/).
+This special-purpose engine only design for the action game [Dragon's Ingot](http://dragonsingot.com/).
 All features tend to be minimized.
 The fundamental 3D rendering technique is derived from the [DirectX 11 book](http://www.amazon.com/dp/1936420228/) by Frank Luna.
 **It is very difficult to use due to weak development scale and absence of visualization scene editor.**
 **Not recommended this engine for serious using.**
+A wise choice is to use Unity3D or Unreal Engine, compared with them, immature engine has no advantage.

 Current State:
 ---------------
-The development task is focusing on making the game Dragon's Ingot.
+Dragon's Ingot has not released yet.
 For the responsibility of a open source project, just guarantee the able to compile the engine demos correctly and resolving bugs.

 Disadvantage List:
 ------------------